AlexSapoznikov/react-next-keep-alive/README.md

 - **Version 1.0.9** - Add `isHiddenByKeepAlive` prop to cached component.
 - **Version 1.0.11** - Update component type.
 - **Version 1.0.12** - `keepAliveDropCache` is now able to remove multiple caches.
+- **Version 1.0.14** - `useEffect` is now passed to component which uses `withKeepAlive`, which runs only when current component is visible.
+You should prefer using that instead of original useEffect.

 ## License